-Approximately 0.5% of the male population of a mid-sized Canadian province is prescribed testosterone on an annual basis, of which the majority of prescribers are PCPs.
-Prescription trends in Nova Scotia mirror published prescription trends.
+Approximately 0.5% of the male population of a mid-sized Canadian province is prescribed testosterone on an annual basis, of which most prescribers are PCPs.
+Prescription trends in NS mirror published prescription trends.
 With more young men using TT, and the cardiovascular impacts of TT remaining uncertain, it is important to continue to track TT prescription trends.
-Targeted education regarding the risks and benefits of TT should focused primarily on PCPs.
-Future considerations would be establishing a national database that is linked to health outcomes.
+Targeted education regarding the risks and benefits of TT should be focused primarily on PCPs.
+Future consideration should be given to establishing a national database that is linked to health outcomes.